Welcome to the ROSA website.

 Acknowledgements: We would like to acknowledge the Healthy Ageing Research Consortium Investigator Team and the ROSA’s SAHMRI Research Team for ensuring the success of ROSA and support with this research.

-We also acknowledge the South Australian Government who provide us with support (2017-2021) through the Department for Industry and Skills to conduct this work, and the Australian Institute of Health and Welfare (AIHW) and SA Health for the provision of the raw data used in the ROSA.
+We also acknowledge the South Australian Government who provide us with support (2017-2021) through the Department for Innovation and Skills to conduct this work, and the Australian Institute of Health and Welfare (AIHW) and SA Health for the provision of the raw data used in the ROSA.

 We would also like to acknowledge all the ROSA participants, and the Aged Care Assessment Teams (ACAT) for their role in facilitating the enrolment of our prospective cohort.